cs50/cs50.readthedocs.io/_pages/cs50x/faqs/index.md

 Nope!
 If you would like an edX Verified Certificate, you can pay for verification at any point during the year, even after completing all of the coursework.

-## If I paid for a verified certificate before 2017, do I need to pay again?
+## If I paid for a verified certificate before 2018, do I need to pay again?

 No, you should be able to re-verify yourself via edX's [dashboard](https://courses.edx.org/dashboard).

-## If I started CS50x before 2017, can I resume?
+## If I started CS50x before 2018, can I resume?

-Yes, any scores you received on past years' problem sets will (soon) be imported into CS50x 2017.
-(We're still updating CS50x 2017's gradebook.)
-However, moving forward, you must submit CS50x 2017's problem sets, per the [syllabus](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/dfface6ffc1c43e6882a245c945f7feb/).
+Yes, any scores you received on past years' problem sets will be imported into CS50x 2018.
+However, moving forward, you must submit CS50x 2018's problem sets, per the [syllabus](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/dfface6ffc1c43e6882a245c945f7feb/).

 ## Is my child too young to take CS50x?